dydx/angular_stuff/02-angular.md

 We built on top of the previous lesson and got more comfortable using Angular's terminology, namely with `Directives` and `Controllers`.
 We also learned about Immediately Invoked Function Expressions (IIFEs).
+We learned what `Filter`'s are and that we can use them to do things like sort lists.

 ## Review